zionserver/void-mklive/README.md

-## The Void Linux image/live/rootfs maker and installer
+# The Void Linux image/live/rootfs maker and installer
+## *modified for Void Builds*

 This repository contains utilities for Void Linux: